 Substations in thermal grids make the connection between the grid and the buildings or installations connected to it.
 Traditionally, they are built with one or more heat exchangers, some piping and valves to regulate the flow and pressures, and a control framework combined with (limited) sensor equipment.
 Any flaw or fault in these substations results in an increased return temperature of the grid, which is extremely detrimental for low temperature operation and energy efficiency.
 These flaws and faults occur more than often in practice; studies have shown that up to 75% of all installed substations exhibit some kind of faulty behaviour.

-To rapidly identify these faults or flaws, EnergyVille has developed automated methods.
-Adding this intelligence to substation and/or network controllers allows easy and remote detection of inefficiencies in the system, which on their turn reduces the costs for maintenance (more focused and preventive) and operation costs (fast reaction) for both service companies and network operators.
+To rapidly identify these faults or flaws, EnergyVille is developing automated methods for fault detection, fault diagnosis and correction for poorly working substations and building installations based on the use of big data.
+Adding this intelligence to substation and/or network controllers allows an easy and remote detection of inefficiencies in the system, which on their turn reduces the costs for maintenance and operation costs for both service companies and network operators.
 In addition, EnergyVille works on methods to lower the return temperature of heating networks significantly in order to increase the efficiency of the energy systems.

 - GeoWatt: research on fourth-generation thermal grids